Skip to content

 Spec:

-• Token form: <%= KEY %> (whitespace inside delimiters allowed — <%=KEY%> / <%= KEY %> all work).
+• Token form: <%= KEY %> (whitespace around delimiters allowed — <%=KEY%> / <%= KEY %> both OK).

-• Missing keys (<%= ZNTC_UNDEFINED %>) are replaced with an empty string plus warning (same as Vite / CRA).
+• Missing keys (<%= ZNTC_UNDEFINED %>) become empty string + warning (same as Vite / CRA).

-• Expression evaluation (<%= mode === 'prod' ? '/' : '/dev/' %>) is not supported — key-only.
+• Expression evaluation (<%= mode === 'prod' ? '/' : '/dev/' %>) is unsupported — key-only.

-When using defineConfig(({ command, mode, env }) => ...) in zntc.config.ts, command can take:
+When using defineConfig(({ command, mode, env }) => ...) in zntc.config.ts, command can be:

-"bundle"zntc build / anything else (default)
+"bundle"zntc build / others (default)

 "serve"zntc dev / zntc preview / --serve